You do not have to master any complex subjects to become a pilot.

 People who have no connection with the pilot training or do not understand aviation will say differently.

 Do you think it is wise to take advice from someone who is not an expert in the field?

 It is so apparent that everyone thinks you will need mathematics by displaying all the complications in the cockpit.

 The pilots have to know maths to solve all the complicated equations inside the cockpit to fly the airplane.

-However, it is correct modern airplanes today are equipped with all electronic displays.
+However, modern airplanes today are equipped with all electronic displays.

-Pilots today carry iPads that can solve most of the complicated equations in a blink of an eye.
+Pilots today carry iPads that can solve the most complicated equations in a blink of an eye.